paulopkl/Deploy-K8S-Cluster-With-1-Command/README.md

-# Deploy a Kubernetes Cluster (On Premise) with 1 Command
+# Deploy a Kubernetes Cluster (EC2 machines) with 1 Command

 ## Result: